Frequently asked questions (FAQs)

 Educational use

 Epic Games enthusiastically supports educational use of Unreal Engine!
-For detailed information about the opportunities, see our Academic Use page.
-If you're ready to teach Unreal, please visit our Academic Partners page.
+For detailed information about our dedicated resources, visit our Students and Schools page.

-Besides all of the free, friendly, and accessible terms for general use of Unreal Engine, academic institutions are authorized to install Unreal Engine on any of their computers (e.g. in computer labs), and all users of those computers can access the engine.
+In addition to the standard terms for general use of Unreal Engine, academic institutions are authorized to install Unreal Engine on any of their computers (e.g. in computer labs), and all users of those computers can access the engine.

-Students who choose to ship their class projects as commercial games or other interactive off-the-shelf products are under the same EULA terms as other Unreal Engine developers.
-Successful games that make more than $1 million USD in lifetime gross revenues are obligated to pay a 5% royalty to Epic Games.
+Students who choose to ship their class projects as commercial games or other applications that incorporate Unreal Engine code at runtime and are licensed to third-parties are under the same EULA terms as other Unreal Engine developers.
+Games that make more than $1 million USD in lifetime worldwide gross revenues are obligated to pay a 5% royalty to Epic Games.

 Because Unreal Engine includes full C++ source, students have 100% visibility into the workings of one of the world’s leading-edge software projects.
 Students can learn from the design of Unreal Engine, and carry out their research in areas such as graphics, simulation, physics, and computer vision by extending the engine, while leveraging all of its existing capabilities.
 This is an amazing way to build real-world experience and a strong resume!